flatsurf/sage-flatsurf/doc/news/gl2r-orbit-closure-cleaning.rst

 **Changed:**

-* get rid of the FlowDecomposition wrapper in gl2r_orbit_closure.py
+* Got rid of the FlowDecomposition wrapper in gl2r_orbit_closure.py.